 To enable the team to help with any queries you may have and to ensure you can get your project page developed, the earlier you are able to express your interest in running a project the better!

-2. Create your project on Spacehive and pitch it to Crowdfund Wolves fund
+2. Create your project on Spacehive and pitch it to City of Wolverhampton Council Fund fund

 Create your online project page and you will automatically be matched to Crowdfund Wolves.
 Remember your page is the place to showcase your project to attract potential pledges.
 Ask for support and feedback to make your page the best it can be!